wowashuwow/wowashuwow.github.io/_pages/about.md

 What about you?
 What are your hobbies? (email me!
 It's ab (at) ashutoshbhosale (dot) com)

-In my free time, I craft case studies for work.
+In my free time, I do B2B writing for work.
 I believe work is something you do in your free time to practice your intellect and curiosity; after you keep fit and have fun with your life.
 Not the other way around.

 (*There isn't a single day that goes by when I don't fear being cancelled for saying what I just said, but it's important, someone needs to say it, so there, I said it.*)

 **How did I end up here?** Well, it's a long story, but this is the tl;dr version-

 Three years into my engineering degree, I was frustrated.
-I had a good analytical mind, but I had always loved creativity more.
-So I dropped out to pursue my life-long dream of becoming a writer.
-I didn't end up writing any New York Times bestsellers, but I did pretty okay (money-wise), first as a freelance content writer mostly writing affiliate buying guides, and later as a full-time marketing writer at an enterprise WordPress agency.
-Two years into my writing journey, I realized I'm not Bill Gates and a degree can be quite handy.
+I had a good analytical mind, but I'd always loved creativity more.
+So I took a break to pursue my life-long dream of becoming a writer.
+I didn't end up writing any New York Times bestsellers, but I did pretty okay, first as a B2C writer mostly writing affiliate buying guides, then as a B2B marketing writer at an enterprise WordPress agency.
+Two years into my writing journey, I realized I'm not as popular as Bill Gates and a degree can be quite handy (you know, for getting VISA approvals, being a part of society and such).
 So I went back to college to get the piece of paper.
 I have it now, and it's still a piece of paper.

-Anyway, my favorite part out of the agency experience was creating case studies.
+My favorite part out of the agency experience was creating case studies.
 So much so that I created a [course](https://casestudyacademy.com/) about it.
 There's something incredibly satisfying about digging up hidden narratives, crafting great business stories, and wooing the right people.

 But enough about me!
 What are you waiting for?
 Holler a hi at me on my email!
 Let's have an actual conversation.
 You could start by telling me about your [favorite TV shows](/tv-list/).